bjornharrtell/jsts/foss4g/2016/jsts.md

 * JavaScript (JSTS) <!-- .element: class="fragment" -->

 Note:
-One reason of the widespread use of JTS is probably because it has been ported to C++, Python, C# and with JSTS also JavaScript.
+JTS has been ported to C++, Python, C# and with JSTS also JavaScript.

-# JSTS 0.x
+# JSTS history

 * 2011 <!-- .element: class="fragment" -->
 * Manual effort <!-- .element: class="fragment" -->